Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-1/readme.md

     }
 }
 ```
-The above snippet demonstartes a **for loop** for printing numbers from 1 to 5.
+The above snippet demonstrates a **for loop** for printing numbers from 1 to 5.

 ### Printing
 ```RUST